cnkang/ptremote/README.md

 Users content will stay, they can resume the work after login again.

 ## Known Issue:
-Some container may not start due to various reasons, including but not limit to the sequence of startup, high CPU load and limited available memory.
+Some container may not start due to various reasons, including but not limit to the sequence of startup, high CPU load and limited available memory.<br>
-Workaround:
+Workaround:<br>
-Check which docker did not start and start it manually with the following steps: use "sudo docker ps -a" to check if all the dockers are running
+Check which docker did not start and start it manually with the following steps:<br>
+use "sudo docker ps -a" to check if all the dockers are running
 ```sh
 Sample Output: